suzhenye/k8s-from-scratch/Security.md

 Your public key has been saved in machine_ca.pub.
 The key fingerprint is:
 9a:d1:a2:31:05:3d:1c:7c:c6:73:09:a5:88:c7:ec:dd dave@alya
-$ ssh-keygen -f user_ca -C user-ca
+admin$ ssh-keygen -f user_ca -C user-ca
 Generating public/private rsa key pair.
 Enter passphrase (empty for no passphrase):
 Enter same passphrase again: